 What is WDC doing?

 WDC utilizes sound science and research to engage communities, work with elected officials, and advise and inform lawmakers and managers.
 We also believe that it takes a village to save a species, and work with many diverse partners in the Pacific Northwest region, nationally, and internationally to tackle the multitude of threats to the Southern Residents.
-As a founding member of the Orca Salmon Alliance, WDC’s collaborative effort in the region has grown into a strong coalition speaking up for orcas and salmon, and a sponsor of the region-wide Orca Awareness Month each June.
+As a founding member of the Orca Salmon Alliance, WDC’s collaborative effort in the region has grown into a strong coalition speaking up for orcas and salmon, and a sponsor of the region-wide Orca Action Month each June.

 Food for thought